5 ways stress can affect your energy

 A continual state of stress can cause blood sugar fluctuations, leading to cycles of sugar cravings.
 This is a double edged sword because the foods we crave when we need a sugar hit are not usually wholesome or dense in essential nutrients.
 Most often we eat cake, chocolate and lollies, or reach for soft drinks to pacify sugar cravings.
 These foods then contribute to a cycle of sugar cravings and low energy.

-Over time, the cycle of stress, sugar craving and poor food choices leads to weight gain, obesity and chronic low energy.
+Over time, the cycle of stress, sugar craving and poor food choices leads to metabolic syndrome, weight gain, obesity and chronic low energy.
+You might enjoy my other blog: how to beat sugar cravings - 7 tips.

 5. Stress lowers thyroid function